Irlam Endowed Behaviour and Discipline and Anti-Bullying Policy.

 - Inform the parents

-- Make a record of the incident
+- Make a record of the incident on CPOMS

 If another situation arises, go through the initial responses but this time, inform the Deputy and Head in order that further contact can be made with both sets of parents.
 At this point it must be considered whether the incident should remain private or become an anonymous issue for the public domain.